Kitiara uth Matar: Reception

 Lauren Davis of io9 commented on the "wonderful female characters" in the series, singling out what she considered two of the strongest: "Kitiara Uth Matar and the princess Laurana, are rivals for the heart of Tanis Half-Elven, but their status as romantic rivals isn't what makes them compelling characters.
 I'll admit that reading the books as a pre-teen, I admired Kitiara, who was sexy and manipulative (and attracted some of the most powerful male characters in the books), but also respected as a military leader and seen as a peer by a mighty dragon.
 Laurana, however, gets the more significant arc, after starting out as a lovelorn girl with a romantic view of the world.
 As she is thrust into war-torn Ansalon, however, Laurana proves herself a competent fighter and military leader in her own right, one who watches friends die, who sees herself shunned by her family, but who marches on tirelessly to protect Krynn from the forces of Takhisis.
 As seductive as Kitiara is, as a young girl I was inspired watching the growth of Laurana."

 In the Io9 series revisiting older Dungeons & Dragons novels, Rob Bricken commented that "my least favorite moment in Spring Dawning—and maybe in the entire trilogy—is when Kitiara sends a message to Laurana, who has been kicking the draconian asses of Takhisis' forces all across Krynn [...]
 Laurana offers no proof that she has Tanis, and Tas and Flint explain repeatedly that they know Kitiara and she's definitely lying—but ignoring the war, the pivotal role she plays in it, the troops that need her in command, and the people she's supposed to protect, Laurana goes anyway, like she's the moon-eyed girl from Autumn Twilight.
 She's captured instantly, of course.
 Again, it's like Weis and Hickman knew they wanted Laurana at the Temple of Takhisis for the final act but were given 10 minutes to brainstorm on a narratively satisfying way they could make it happen, and this is the best they could come up with.
 Oh, also, Kitiara tells all the combined forces of good they have three weeks to unequivocally surrender and let the literal embodiment of evil rule over Krynn or Laurana will be killed.
 Admittedly, Laurana was extremely good at her job, but why would they choose eternal darkness and subjugation over a single person?"

 Other media

 Video games

 Although deceased, Kitiara made a "surprise appearance" in Death Knights of Krynn.

 Dragonlance movie

-The 2002 winner of the American Library Association's Alex Award Mel Odom reviewed the film and noted that it includes a cliffhanger by showing Kitiara "in the middle of evil doings".
+The 2002 winner of the American Library Association's Alex Award author Mel Odom reviewed the film and noted that it includes a cliffhanger in which Kitiara is shown "in the middle of evil doings".